neptunelabs/fsi-pages-samples/samples/modal/README.md

 - Choose the Upload tab, click the "Choose files" button to add files to upload to the list.
 The files will be uploaded to the current folder.
 - Drag & Drop files to the file view or the tree view

-# Add a static image to website - modal on click
+# Add a static image as thumbnail to website - modal on click

 Next, we will add an image which will open a modal on click.
 Please keep in mind we are using the Bootstrap modal technique.